DonCabin/SimpleInterfaceC/README.md

-# SimpleMenuC
+# SimpleInterfaceC

-This is a simple menu using conio2.
+It's really simple interface in C, using Conio2.

-It's really simple menu in C, using Conio2.
+In this interface you can fulfill and print some data.
+Beside that, there is a queue and pile implemented.